 Essential Functions: % of Time

-Other: Promotes policies that are sensitive to the needs of a diverse workforce.
-Respects employees regardless of their position or background.
-Participates in developing department goals, objectives, and systems.
-Participates in administrative staff meetings, organization-wide meetings, staff committee meetings, training programs, and attends other meetings and seminars as designated by the supervisor.
-Assists in evaluation of reports, decisions, and results of department in relation to established goals.
+Other: Promote policies that are sensitive to the needs of a diverse workforce.
+Respect employees regardless of their position or background.
+Participate in developing department goals, objectives, and systems.
+Participate in administrative staff meetings, organization-wide meetings, staff committee meetings, training programs, and attend other meetings and seminars as designated by the supervisor.
+Assist in evaluation of reports, decisions, and results of department in relation to established goals.
 This job description in no way states or implies that these are the only duties to be performed by the employee in this position.

 Minimum Qualifications, Competencies, Skills, Education, and Traits:

 Live, honor, and own the organization’s Core Values:

 Commitment.
 We are passionate about NPCA and dedicated to achieving excellence through our work and mission.
 We seek to improve our performance by taking opportunities for professional and personal development, and encouraging reasonable risk-taking and innovation.

 Inclusion.
 We value diversity of thought, background, experience, and opinion.
 We create a culture of empowerment by welcoming and encouraging meaningful participation from all people and promoting an environment that embraces different perspectives.

 Integrity.
 We hold ourselves accountable to each other, our members and partners, and our mission.
 We evaluate the impact of our work and strive for honesty and transparency across the organization.
 We operate ethically in the organization’s best interests.